liddiard/google-sheet-s3/README.md

 **Did I miss something in these instructions?
 Not working as expected?
 Feel free to [file an issue](https://github.com/liddiard/google-sheet-s3/issues).**

-That's it!
-Any time you make a change to the spreadsheet, the changes will be re-published to the JSON file.
-The JSON file's filename is taken from the spreadsheet ID, so the spreadsheet can be safely renamed without breaking the URL.
+Any time you want to update the published JSON, go to menu item Add-ons > Publish to S3 > Publish.

 ## Usage notes

+- The JSON file's filename is taken from the spreadsheet ID, so the spreadsheet can be safely renamed without breaking the URL.
 - The add-on only looks at the sequentially first sheet tab (called "Sheet1" by default).
 It won't publish or respond to changes on other tabs.
 - The add-on will ignore columns that don't have a value in the header (row 1) of the spreadsheet.
 - The add-on will ignore empty rows, skipping over them to the next row with values.